isovector/reasonablypolymorphic.com/site/posts/2019-05-18-specialization.markdown

 So with all of that background information out of the way, we're finally ready to talk about how the specializer works.

-Recall our our original `mtl` program, transformed so it has its dictionaries explicitly passed:
+Recall our original `mtl` program, transformed so it has its dictionaries explicitly passed:

 ```haskell